norswap/autumn/doc/B4-custom-parsers.md

 grammar, which uses three built-in visitor implementations.
 However this can be disabled through [`ParseOptions#well_formedness_check`].

-The details of how the visitor parser works and how you should implement this method is covered in detail in [B6.
+The details of how the visitor parser works and how you should implement this method are covered in [B6.
 Visiting Parsers & Walking The Parser Graph][B6], so we will say no more of it here.

 [`Parser`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parser.html
 [`Parse`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parse.html